Menziess/Python-Vscode/README.md

     docker-machine stop myvm1
     docker-machine stop myvm2

-## 2.4 Stack services by adding a backend database
+## 2.4 Stack Services (Adding Database)

+We will expand our `docker-compose.yml` file by adding more services.
+We will add a docker visualizer and a redis database.
+The database will require a volume that is stored on the swarm manager called `/data`, let's make that folder and redeploy

+    docker-machine ssh myvm1 "mkdir ./data"
+    docker stack deploy -c docker-compose.yml getstartedlab

+Our application should now display the number of visits.

-## 2.5 Deploy your app to production
+## 2.5 Deploy